 The takeaway: CNN can help you figure out what’s really going on in the world.
 You just need to deconstruct their spin, follow the money, and ask the perpetual million-dollar-question:

 Cui bono?
 Who benefits?

-Posted by Kevin Barrett on December 19, 2016, With 8150 Reads Filed under Of Interest, War in Syria.
+Posted by Kevin Barrett on December 19, 2016, With 8190 Reads Filed under Of Interest, War in Syria.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.